 In this article, learn what can cause a bump on the roof of the mouth, including possible additional symptoms and when to see a doctor.

 There are various causes of canker sores, including biting the cheek while chewing and scratching the roof of the mouth.
+They do not always appear due to injury.
+Stress can also be a contributing factor.

 These sores usually resolve within a couple of weeks.
 They are not contagious, but they can be painful or uncomfortable and may make eating difficult.